Orlando Arcia Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.67).
+- The Cardinals' 4.68 team ERA ranks 23rd across all league pitching staffs.

-- The Cardinals allow the fewest home runs in baseball (138 total, one per game).
+- Cardinals pitchers combine to allow 142 home runs (one per game), the least in baseball.

+- The Cardinals are sending Hudson (5-1) out for his eighth start of the season.
+He is 5-1 with a 4.02 ERA and 33 strikeouts in 56 2/3 innings pitched.

-- In his most recent time out on Wednesday against the San Diego Padres, the righty went six innings, allowing three earned runs while surrendering seven hits.
+- In his last time out on Saturday, the right-hander tossed seven innings against the Pittsburgh Pirates, allowing one earned run while surrendering three hits.

+- The 28-year-old has put up an ERA of 4.02, with 5.3 strikeouts per nine innings, in 13 games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.